-What will be the new name of the institution formerly known as Witte de With Center for Contemporary Art?
+What is the new name of the institution formerly known as Witte de With Center for Contemporary Art?

-We believe that the new name should reflect our institution’s vocation, contemporary art and theory.
-A new name is being decided based on consultation with, and feedback from, multiple voices.
-The new name will come into effect on 27 January 2021.
+Our new name is Kunstinstituut Melly.
+The new name came into effect on 27 January 2021.
 We first opened our doors to the public on 27 January 1990.
-Selecting this same day for pronouncing our new name in 2021 is in order to acknowledge our institution’s history.
+Selecting this same day for pronouncing our new name in 2021 was in order to acknowledge our institution’s history.
 You can read here about the name selection, process and ratification.

-The name change is premised on two central criteria: Firstly, the current name “Witte de With,” as we are more commonly called, indicates the institution’s location 'Witte de Withstraat', but does not express the institution’s vocation (contemporary art and theory).
-Secondly, the current name impinges upon the institution’s pursuit of inclusivity, which is vital to the relevance and contribution of cultural practice in general.
+The name change was premised on two central criteria: Firstly, the name “Witte de With,” as we were more commonly called, indicated the institution’s location 'Witte de Withstraat', but did not express the institution’s vocation (contemporary art and theory).
+Secondly, that name impinged upon the institution’s pursuit of inclusivity, which is vital to the relevance and contribution of cultural practice in general.

 What made you decide to change the name?